xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.2.4 `range_check` Function
 A function is required to be inserted when range checks are needed in expressions.
-Such a function takes three (3) parameters:  value, Minimum, Maximum and returns the value.
+Such a function may take three (3) parameters:  value, Minimum, Maximum and returns the value.
 A function with this signature provides a means for the target value to be read exactly once.
 Reading a value more than once may affect the behavior of the application when side effects from reading are present (as with some invocation values).

-Different signature `range_check` functions may be required for asymmetric ranges checking only Minimum or Maximum.
+Different signature `range_check` functions may be required for asymmetric ranges checking only Minimum or only Maximum.
 Different `range_check` functions may be needed for differently sized numeric types.
 Casting may be required for the return value from the `range_check` function.
-Consider generating a `range_check` function for each instance of Range in the application model.
+A `range_check` function may be generated for each instance of Range in the application model and based on the requirement for demotion in the body of action language.

 5.2.5 Exception Handling (User Callout)
 When a range error is detected, control needs to be passed to the user.